monescuteodor/Grg_Ai/README.md

 4. Move the grg-model.gguf in the same folder as the grg_ai.py file and the knowledge folder.

-5. Navigate to the project directory in terminal and run: python Grg_ai.py
+5. Double click the grg_ai.exe file!